 At WI Creation

-If Payment Order Status = ‘Processed’ & Remarks Identified as ‘TMPXXX’ is true.
-Then, WI will move to ‘Exit’ as priority will be given the Payment Order Status.
+If Payment Order Status = ‘Processed’ / “Deleted“ Then, WI will move to ‘Exit’ as priority will be given the Payment Order Status.

+If Payment Order Status = ‘Awaiting Authorization’ & Remarks Identified as ‘TMPXXX’ is true.
+Then, WI will move to ‘OpsChecker DB queue’

 At OpsMakerDB

-If Payment Order Status = ‘Processed’ & Remarks Identified as ‘TMPXXX’ is true.
-Then, WI will move to ‘Exit’ as priority will be given the Payment Order Status.
+If Payment Order Status = ‘Processed’/ “Deleted“ Then, WI will move to ‘Exit’ as priority will be given the Payment Order Status.

-At OpsCheckerDB
+If Payment Order Status = ‘Awaiting Authorization’ & Remarks Identified as ‘TMPXXX’ is true.
+Then, WI will move to ‘OpsChecker DB queue’ At OpsCheckerDB

-Only Payment Order Status will be checked, If Payment Order Status = ‘Processed’, WI will move to ‘Exit’.
+Only Payment Order Status will be checked, If Payment Order Status = ‘Processed’/ “Deleted“, WI will move to ‘Exit’.

 External Interface Requirement